johanhaleby/lab-service-registry/LAB.md

 ### service

-Messages containing the status of a specific service such as the service going online or simple logging.
+Messages containing the status of a specific service such as the service going online.

+### log

+Messages containing log information.

 ### game